Contributor License Agreement: Everything You Need to Know

 Well, first there is the obvious: you are an individual working without the constraints of an employer or other partners.
-If you are the only contributor, you primary concern will ensuring that your ideas are patented and that you own the copyright to your materials.
+If you are the only contributor, your primary concern will be ensuring that your ideas are patented and that you own the copyright to your materials.

 If you need help with contributor license agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.